- Financial Planning

 We can advise you on the following types of pension plans, with regard to their suitability, performance, charges and options available:

 - Personal Pensions

 - Workplace and Stakeholder Pensions

 We have experience working with clients from a wide range of financial backgrounds and with varied retirement goals.
-No matter what your circumstances may be, we can provide you with financial advice that will help you get the very most out of your retirement planning over a long-term period.
+No matter what your circumstances may be, we can provide you with advice on pensions that will help you get the very most out of your retirement planning over a long-term period.

 How True Bearing Can Help You

 At True Bearing, we have a different ethos to other Independent Financial Advisory firms, providing trustworthy financial advice tailored to your personal needs.
 Rather than advising you on a single transaction or short-term ambitions, we are dedicated to working with you on long-term plans that will maximise and then protect the value of your wealth, making a real difference to your life and retirement.

 No matter what approach you wish to take with your pension planning, you can always place your full trust in True Bearing.
 As a Chartered Financial Planning firm, we rank among the top 15% of independent financial advisory firms by qualifications in the UK, according to the CII.
 We have numerous awards and accreditations to prove this, including the prestigious Pension Transfer Gold Standard.

 As a truly independent advisory firm, we can access the whole of the market and find bespoke solutions that will meet your needs specifically.
 Throughout our journey together, you will have access to a highly qualified IFA and dedicated support staff, all here to provide the services and advice on pensions you need, when you need them.

 With more than 7,000 clients and a retention rate of over 99%, True Bearing can be your financial planning partner for years to come.